 Having a secure web application should not be an afterthought for an organization.
-It is important to remember, even a security lapse when brought to the attention of a potential lawsuit can result in bankruptcy.
-You can definitely see the after-effects on the trust and reliability your customer and shareholder have in your business.
+It is important to remember, that even a security lapse when brought to the attention of a potential lawsuit can result in bankruptcy.
+You can definitely see the after-effects on the trust and reliability your customers and shareholders have in your business.

 HTTP and its authentication protocols are secure due to the secure connections between clients and servers.